 What is an anchor text?
 The title or headline of your page is the anchor text.
 Yes, the first thing that search engines see and read is the title of a page.
 As a result, before your user can learn more about a topic or product, they need anchor text that provides them with the title they may read.

 Luckily, you can optimize anchor text for search engines without using any HTML code.
 All you have to do now is change the title of your page.
 You don’t need to change anything if your designer included the title tag in your HTML code.

 Here are some suggestions on how to optimize your anchor text:

-- Add a brief title for your page.
+- Add a brief title to your page.
 Always keep your anchor text as short as possible.
 But how can you make it shorter?
-It’s your anchor text, after all!
 It’s not even required for it to be anchor text!
 Remove the word “title” from your HTML code if you don’t want to shorten your text.
 But why would you want to do something like that?
 It just so happens that search engines favor titles that are complete sentences.
 “Coffee Recipes – A quick and easy recipe for the perfect cup of coffee” would be the title of a page called “Coffee Recipes.”
 As an example, you could write something like this: